Edgar-Donk/frothy-brew/docs/scale/special_ranges.rst

 Special Ranges
 ==============

-If you should try a range such as -1 to 1 then expect the ``range`` in the ``for`` loop to give an error.
+When using a range such as -1 to 1 then expect the ``range`` in the ``for`` loop to give an error.
 This can be solved by using numpy ``arange``.
 The relative positions of the minimum and maximum tick values can be made into variables::